Ryan Patrick Killackey - Writer, Director, Producer Cinematographer

 Soon after the oil companies abandoned the land, missionaries moved in seeking to convert the Waorani.
 They met the same resistance the oil companies had fought, and ended up speared to death and cast into the Tiguino River.

 By the late 1950s, a missionary group managed to make peaceful contact and many Waorani were evangelized and removed from their ancestral territory.
 Disease and death spread, and years of assimilation eroded Waorani culture.
 Those who rejected missionary contact fled deep into the forest and remain in voluntary isolation.
 Known as the Tagaeri and Taromenani, or the people in voluntary isolation, they fiercely protecting their territory from outsiders by whatever means necessary.

 Now, in 2017, Yasuni and the Waorani hang on the edge of collapse.

 Yasuni Man, a documentary feature, tells the story of the conflict in Yasuni that has pitted biodiversity and human rights against extractive industries and human consumption.

-Director, Producer and Cinematographer Ryan P. Killackey, leads us on an incredible expedition through Yasuni – a 1,500 mile journey along 7 rivers, exploring the impact of oil development on the biodiversity of the forest and its people.
+Director, Producer and Cinematographer Ryan P. Killackey, leads us on an incredible expedition through Yasuni – a 1,500 kilometer journey along 7 rivers, exploring the impact of oil development on the biodiversity of the forest and its people.

 Through the documentary, Killackey ushers the viewer into a world unexplored and illustrates a cautionary tale of the far-reaching impact our dependence on fossil fuels can have on wildlife and indigenous people.

 This social, political, environmental and human rights drama forces the question:

 How far would you go to save it all?